Agent Steel: Second reformation (2018–present)

-In November 2018, John Cyriis returned once more to reform Agent Steel, fronting a line-up of new members.
+In November 2018, John Cyriis returned once more to reform Agent Steel, fronting a lineup of new members.
 He announced that the band would perform at the Keep It True festival in April 2019, and release their first studio album in twelve years, originally titled 8 Lights Protocol, with a tentative September 2019 release.
-At the time of the event, the band performed for only 30 minutes instead of the originally scheduled one hour set.
+At the time of the event, the band performed for only 30 minutes instead of the originally scheduled one-hour set.
 German-based magazine Underground Empire explained in an Instagram post that the band started later "because of a traffic jam", which then caused complaints from fans.
 The band posted a photo of the show the next day with the caption, "Germany truly was a phenomenon, but only the very beginning..."
 On June 20, 2019, the new members were revealed as guitarist Nikolay Atanasov, original guitarist Bill Simmons, bassist Joe McGuigan and drummer Dennis Kruse Strømberg.
-They signed to Dissonance Productions and had changed the title of their seventh studio album to No Mercy from the Godz, which was originally due for release on October 18, 2019, with a tour to follow in late 2019 and throughout 2020.
+They signed to Dissonance Productions and changed the title of their seventh studio album to No Mercy from the Godz, which was originally due for release on October 18, 2019, with a tour to follow in late 2019 and throughout 2020.
 In July 2019, the band announced that they changed the title of the album again to No Others Godz Before Me.
 In December 2019, Agent Steel released two visualizer videos for demo versions of two new songs titled "Separation of Church and Fate" and "Way of the Mechanism".

-After a two-year delay, No Other Godz Before Me was released on March 19, 2021 to mostly mixed to negative reviews.
+After a two-year delay, No Other Godz Before Me was released on March 19, 2021, to mostly mixed to negative reviews.

 In December 2021, Agent Steel released a new song "Terminator of Souls" and announced plans to tour in 2022.
-They also plan to release a new album in 2023.
+They also were planning to release a new album in 2023; however, there was no sign of the album, nor any updates from the band.
+As of 2024, it remains unreleased.

+Agent Steel's first live album, Mad Locust Rising - Live at Hammersmith Odeon 1987, was released on September 27, 2024.

+On June 4, 2025, original Agent Steel drummer Chuck Profus died at the age of 61.